Welcome to CS406: Information Security

 Fees

-This course is entirely free to enroll in and access.
-All course materials, including textbooks, videos, webpages, and activities, are available at no charge.
-This course also contains a free final exam and a free course completion certificate.
+This course is entirely free to enroll in and to access.
+Everything linked in the course, including textbooks, videos, webpages, and activities, is available for no charge.
+This course also contains a free final exam which will award you a course completion certificate.